Steven Strogatz: Research

 Early in his career, Strogatz worked on a variety of problems in mathematical biology, including the geometry of supercoiled DNA, the topology of three-dimensional chemical waves, and the collective behavior of biological oscillators, such as swarms of synchronously flashing fireflies.
 In the 1990s, his work focused on nonlinear dynamics and chaos applied to physics, engineering, and biology.
 Several of these projects dealt with coupled oscillators, such as lasers, superconducting Josephson junctions, and crickets that chirp in unison.
 His more recent work examines complex systems and their consequences in everyday life, such as the role of crowd synchronization in the wobbling of London's Millennium Bridge on its opening day, and the dynamics of structural balance in social systems.

 Perhaps his best-known research contribution is his 1998 Nature paper with Duncan Watts, entitled "Collective dynamics of small-world networks".
-This paper is widely regarded as a foundational contribution to the interdisciplinary field of complex networks, whose applications reach from graph theory and statistical physics to sociology, business, epidemiology, and neuroscience.
+This paper is widely regarded as a foundational contribution to the interdisciplinary field of complex networks, whose applications range from graph theory and statistical physics to sociology, business, epidemiology, and neuroscience.
 As one measure of its importance, it was the most highly cited article about networks between 1998 and 2008, and the sixth most highly cited paper in all of physics.
 It has now been cited more than 50,000 times, according to Google Scholar; as of 17 October 2014, it was the 63rd most highly cited research article of all time.

 Writing and outreach

 Strogatz's writing for the general public includes four books and frequent newspaper articles.
-His book Sync was chosen as a Best Book of 2003 by Discover Magazine.
-His 2009 book The Calculus of Friendship was called "a genuine tearjerker" and "part biography, part autobiography and part off-the-beaten-path guide to calculus".
+His book Sync was chosen as the Best Book of 2003 by Discover Magazine.
+His 2009 book The Calculus of Friendship was called "a genuine tearjerker" and "part biography, part autobiography and part off-the-beaten-path guide to calculus."
 His 2012 book, The Joy of x, won the 2014 Euler Book Prize.
-It grew out of his series of New York Times columns on the elements of mathematics.
-These columns were described by the Harvard Business Review as "a model for how mathematics needs to be popularized" and as "must reads for entrepreneurs and executives who grasp that mathematics is now the lingua franca of serious business analysis.".
-Strogatz's second New York Times series, "Me, Myself and Math" appeared in the fall of 2012.
-His most recent book, Infinite Powers, was shortlisted for the Royal Society Insight Investment Science Book Prize and was a New York Times Best Seller.
+Strogatz's most recent book, Infinite Powers, was shortlisted for the Royal Society Insight Investment Science Book Prize and was a New York Times Best Seller.
 Published in 2019, it "evocatively conveys how calculus illuminates the patterns of the Universe, large and small," according to a review in Nature.

-In 2020 Strogatz began hosting a podcast for Quanta Magazine called “The Joy of x” in which he chats “with a wide range of scientists about their lives and work.”
+Strogatz has written three series of New York Times columns on mathematics.
+His 2010 series, "The Elements of Math" was described by Harvard Business Review as "a model for how mathematics needs to be popularized" and as a "must read for entrepreneurs and executives who grasp that mathematics is now the lingua franca of serious business analysis."
+Strogatz's second New York Times series, "Me, Myself and Math", appeared in the fall of 2012.

+His most recent New York Times series, "Math, Revealed", appeared in June 2025.